Glaucoma Management at Lenza Eye Center

 Glaucoma is a silent disease, there are no symptoms, and the damage to your vision is permanent.
 There is no cure for glaucoma, and there is no way of reversing the damage caused by glaucoma.
 Therefore, early diagnosis is the best strategy.
 Lenza Eye Center is dedicated to providing the most accurate and comprehensive screening for glaucoma.

 Getting a General Screening for Glaucoma

 Everybody should get a general screening.
 This is done as part of annual eye exam.
 Therefore, every person should get an eye exam once a year.
 As part of a general eye exam we will measure your eye pressure, get a family history, and perform a dilated eye exam to view the optic nerve.
-Depending on the findings of your general eye exam, your eye doctor may recommend an enhanced screening.
+Depending on the findings of your general eye exam, your eye doctor may recommend further testing.

 This is recommended for patients with unusual findings on their general eye exam.
 It is covered under your medical insurance plan.
 This involves several tests:

 - A lens exam of the eye’s drainage system (gonioscopy)

 - Visual field analysis (a test that measures different points in your field of vision)

 - A manual drawing of the shape of the optic nerve

 There are several risk factors for glaucoma.
 Some of these factors depend on the shape of your eye and some depend on genetic factors.
 These include: